benedictflorance/icf-chennai/readme.md

 # ICF Chennai

 ## Route Documentation
-- Adjust the base url of the JSON API requests to the url where the website is hosted.
+- Adjust the base URL of the API requests to the URL where the website is hosted.
 - Every response is a JSON object with either of the two keys `data` and `errors` and a `status` key.
 - Every `errors` key is an object consisting of multiple errors with each error having a `title` key.
 - `status` key has `200` for a successful request, `400` for a bad request, `401` for an unauthorized request and `500` for an internal server error.
+- All API requests except the login route must be made with the token.

 ### POST Routes